Brett-Tanner/Journal/2023/Jun_23.md

 - [] AWS section
   - [] Pushing a new version
   - [] Services we use and overview of what for

+### Work Project - WordPress Reservation Plugin

+- [x] Set up a WP dev environment on my macbook
+- [] Decide on a plugin to use as the basis
+  - Hour bookings
+    - has a nice easy toggle to switch between schools, seems easy to style.
+    - But only simple text fields on free version, no date etc.
+    - Backend seems nice and simple for non-tech users
+  - Bookly
+    - seems very modern and stylish, but maybe no calendar on the frontend?
+    - Also I can't seem to add more services to be selected on the form?
+  - BookingPress
+    - Best looking one so far, but necessary stuff locked behind paywall
+    - If we do pay though, very slick starting point, lots of customization, can maybe generate the documents we need?

 ### Odin Project - [Portfolio](https://www.theodinproject.com/lessons/advanced-html-and-css-personal-portfolio)